Calpoog/responsive_toolkit/README.md

 A row lays out its columns in a left to right, top to bottom fashion.
 If the width of a column is too wide to fit on the same line as the previous columns, it will wrap to a new line.
 The following arguments to `ResponsiveRow` help to fully control how the columns are laid out.
 Many of these will be familiar as their concepts apply to Flutter Widgets like `Wrap`, `Flex`, `Row` and `Column`.

+- `maxColumns`: The number of columns the grid system should support (defaults to 12).
 - `spacing`: The space between columns in the horizontal direction (default 0).
 - `runSpacing`: The space between runs when columns wrap to a new line within the `ResponsiveRow` (default 0).
 - `alignment`: How the remaining space in a run is distributed (default is `ResponsiveAlignment.start`).